What is cached data on Android? Why is cached data required in Android?

 - After the cache gets cleared, select Reboot system now.

 It is customary to wipe cache partition after an OTA update or any firmware upgrade.
+Moreover, you can also check out our article on how to clear cache on iPhone & iPad Safari browser here!

 Did you find these ways to clear Android Cache to be helpful?
 Share your thoughts and reviews in the comments below.